 Events and tours are posted on social media.
 We recommend following these Brooks social media accounts:

-- Brooks Oaks Academy: Facebook and Instagram
+- Brooks Oaks Academy on Facebook and Instagram

 To find out about open seats during the current school year, contact each campus directly (by phone or online) to ask about availability.